-If you are looking for the finest book ever written on professional wrestling, an autobiography that holds nothing back and comes from one of the greatest minds ever to step foot inside the squared circle, then the book by “Playboy” Gary Hart entitled My Life In Wrestling…With A Little Help From My Friends might be the one for you.
-The book clocks in at just over 400 pages using small text and hosts a wealth of knowledge of the inner workings of professional wrestling, from the booking of matches to the pairing of wrestlers, to assigning managers to talent, to running territories and much, much more.
+If you are looking for the finest book ever written on professional wrestling, an autobiography that holds nothing back and comes from one of the greatest minds ever to step foot inside the squared circle, then the book by "Playboy" Gary Hart entitled My Life In Wrestling…With A Little Help From My Friends might be the one for you.
+The book clocks in at just over 400 pages using small text and hosts a wealth of knowledge of professional wrestling’s inner workings, from the booking of matches to the pairing of wrestlers, assigning managers to talent, to running territories, and much, much more.

 Dusty Rhodes and His Side Hustle Business

 In this sought after autobiography, Gary Hart shares the stories of The American Dream’s Rock ‘n’ Roll Revival, as well as a t-shirt hawking side business he had with Dusty Rhodes: